 This course emphasizes strengthening the core and toning lean muscle with the variety of interval/circuit training along with Yoga, Pilates, and cardio/dance like Zumba.
+Course may be repeated.

 Physical Conditioning (P3560P)

 This course will incorporate individual training programs for Lake Central students.
 The instructors will work closely with the students allowing each the opportunity to reach their full potential in the class and with their personal fitness goals.